Knuckles the Echidna: In video games

 Knuckles has been a playable character in numerous spinoff games with little effect on the series's plot, such as the fighting game Sonic the Fighters, the racing title Sonic R, and the party title Sonic Shuffle, as well as crossover games like Mario & Sonic at the Olympic Games and Sonic & All-Stars Racing Transformed.
 He makes a cameo appearance in Sega Superstars Tennis, as a member of the audience in the Green Hill court and in Super Smash Bros.
 Brawl's Green Hill stage, where he, Tails, and Silver run through the vertical loop in the background.
 Knuckles appears as one of four playable characters in the action-adventure spin-off property Sonic Boom (Rise of Lyric and Shattered Crystal).
 In Lego Dimensions, Knuckles appears as a non-playable character in the Sonic the Hedgehog world, in which he requests the player to assist him in a sidequest to take down some of Eggman's robots, during which he makes a number of references to the rap songs about him in the Sonic Adventure games.
 Knuckles also makes a cameo as an easter egg in Deus Ex: Mankind Divided on the box of a video game entitled Knuckles the Echidna in Knuckles & Knuckles & Knuckles which stems off of a running joke regarding the "& Knuckles" part of the title card when Sonic 3 is locked on to the Sonic and Knuckles cartridge.
 In Super Smash Bros.
-Ultimate, Knuckles appears as an assist trophy that attacks players when summoned; he also appears as a spirit.
+Ultimate, Knuckles appears as an assist trophy that attacks enemy players when summoned; he also appears as a spirit.

+Knuckles appears as an unlockable playable character in Super Monkey Ball Banana Rumble.